RobinTail/zod-sockets/README.md

 ## Independent context

-Moreover, you can emit events regardless the client activity at all by setting the `onStartup` property to the argument of `attachSockets()`.
+Moreover, you can emit events regardless the client activity at all by setting the `onStartup` property of the `attachSockets()` argument.
 The implementation may have a `setInterval()` for recurring emission.

 ```typescript
 attachSockets({